OpenDDS/OpenDDS/docs/devguide/quality_of_service.rst

     Sect<3.2.8>

 The partition QoS policy allows the creation of logical partitions within a :term:`domain`.
-It only allows data readers and data writers to be associated if they have matched partition strings.
+Data readers and data writers can only be associated if they have at least one matched partition string.
 This policy applies to the publisher and subscriber entities via the ``partition`` member of their respective QoS structures.

 .. important::